consulo/consulo-dev.github.io/docs/basics/action_system.md

 Actions can be included in multiple groups, and thus appear in different places within the IDE UI.
 An action must have a unique identifier for each place it appears in the IDE UI.
-See the [Action Declaration Reference](#action-declaration-reference) section for information about how to specify locations in the IDE UI.
+See the [@ActionImpl Annotation Reference](#actionimpl-annotation-reference) section for information about how to specify locations in the IDE UI.

 #### Presentation
 A new `Presentation` gets created for every place where the action appears.